 - Tofu: Shelf-stable options include boxed silken tofu and dehydrated tofu

-- Canned wheat gluten: Can often find at Asian grocers
+- Canned wheat gluten: Can often find in Asian grocers

 2. Make Your Own Vegan Emergency Meals

-Most emergency food brands don’t actually use any real meat in their meals.
-Instead, they use “meat substitutes” to add protein (the exceptions are more expensive brands which use freeze-dried meat).
+Most emergency food brands don’t use any real meat in their meals.
+Instead, they use “meat substitutes” to add protein (the exceptions are more expensive brands that use freeze-dried meat).
 However, most emergency meals are loaded with dairy.

 This can make it very hard to find pre-made vegan emergency meals.
 The ones which do exist are often boring and nutritionally incomplete.
 You are probably better off making your own meals by combining staples and freeze-dried ingredients.

 Read: How to make your own emergency meals.